Choosing a stateroom for your Royal Caribbean cruise

 Central Park balconies: On Oasis-class ships, Central Park balcony staterooms are available that instead of offering a balcony that overlooks the ocean, this stateroom category offers a view of the Central Park neighborhood.

 The Central Park balconies offer the same fresh air and light that ocean view balconies do but with the opportunity to enjoy the ambiance of Central Park along with the people watching aspect.
 In addition, Central Park view balcony staterooms are often slightly cheaper than ocean balconies.

 The exact size of a Central Park view stateroom with balcony is 182 square feet with a 50 square foot balcony.

-Central Park balcony staterooms are available on Oasis of the Seas, Harmony of the Seas and Allure of the Seas.
+Central Park balcony staterooms are available on Oasis of the Seas, Allure of the Seas, Harmony of the Seas and Symphony of the Seas.

 Boardwalk balconies: Just like the Central Park balcony staterooms, the Boardwalk balcony staterooms trade the oceanview of a traditional balcony for a view of the Boardwalk neighborhood.

 In addition to the view of the Boardwalk fun, some Boardwalk balconies can offer views of the ocean and/or the AquaTheater, depending on where your room is located.
 Boardwalk balcony rooms are also usually priced less than ocean balconies.